Generic Name: testosterone (tes-TOS-ter-ohn)

 - Striant may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using Striant.

-- Lab tests, including liver function, blood counts, blood cholesterol, prostatic specific antigen, and blood testosterone, may be performed while you use Striant.
+- Lab tests, including liver function, complete blood cell counts, blood cholesterol, prostatic specific antigen (PSA) levels, and blood testosterone, may be performed while you use Striant.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Striant with caution in the ELDERLY; they may be more sensitive to its effects, especially an enlarged prostate or prostate cancer.